Frequently Asked Questions about COVID-19

 The decision to move a loved one from an institution and into home care is very complex, and should be made in consultation with family members, the facility, and health care providers.

-As part of the COVID-19 Outbreak Guidance for Long-Term Care Homes, Ministry of Health, any single confirmed case of COVID-19 is a staff person or resident of a long-term care home or retirement home is considered an outbreak for COVID-19.
-For more information about outbreaks visit here.
+As part of the Ministry of Health COVID-19 Outbreak Guidance for Long-Term Care Homes, any single confirmed case of COVID-19 who is a staff person or resident of a long-term care home or retirement home is considered an outbreak for COVID-19.

 The WECHU, works with homes to determine testing and support ongoing infection prevention and control practices as well as outbreak management.
 Health Inspectors are in regular contact with long-term care homes to provide guidance and support.